Approximate distributions

 source

-A Gaussian distribution for amortised posterior inference, where d is the dimension of the parameter vector.
+A mixture of Gaussian distributions for amortised posterior inference, where d is the dimension of the parameter vector.

 source